Co-Lead Excellence through Quality Improvement Project, Addictions and Mental Health Ontario (AMHO)

 Program Manager, Excellence through Quality Improvement Project, Addictions and Mental Health Ontario (AMHO)

-Amy holds an Honours Bachelors of Science and Buisness, Biology specialization from the University of Waterloo and a Masters of Science in health and Rehabilitation Sciences from Western University.
+Amy holds an Honours Bachelors of Science and Business, Biology specialization from the University of Waterloo and a Masters of Science in Health and Rehabilitation Sciences from Western University.
 She also has a LEAN Six Sigma Yellow Belt and Project Management Professional (PMP) certification.

 As a Program Manager for E-QIP, Amy is looking forward to further developing her knowledge in quality improvement and change management within the community mental health and addiction sector.

 Laura Daly-Trottier, delivers Quality Improvement Coaching through the Excellence through Quality Improvement Project (E-QIP).
 Since October 2016 Laura has delivered coaching to member organizations in the Mental Health and Addictions sector throughout the province of Ontario to increase the capacity for Quality Improvement.
 Laura knows firsthand the importance of using a structured approach to Quality Improvement as well as recognizing that each initiative is unique with its own set of values and purpose.

 Prior to working with E-QIP, Laura Daly-Trottier worked as a Quality Coordinator at CMHA Nipissing where her focus was to ensure that service standards were met as well as overseeing the development and maintenance of the agencies quality assurance and improvement systems, including the continual monitoring of the agency’s client data management system.
 Laura was responsible for coordinating and implementing staff orientation and training events and was a contributing member of the Governing Health and Safety Committee.

 Laura served on the NE LHIN Implementation Team in 2016 for the Ontario Perception of Care Tool acting as the Agency Lead at CMHA Nipissing.